 Overnight, this nutritious breakfast chia pudding recipe will be ready for you to grab-n-go in the morning.

-When I was working my 9-6 corporate job, the last thing I wanted to think about is finding the time to make breakfast in the morning.
+When I was working my 9-6 corporate job, the last thing I wanted to think about was finding the time to make breakfast in the morning.

-One of my favorite parts about chia seeds the texture.
-They gel up when mixing with liquid.
+One of my favorite parts about chia seeds is the texture.
+Chia seeds gel up when mixed with liquid.
 I love adding it to my oatmeal or make berry chia jam because of the creamy and jelly-like texture they provide.

 A few Simple Steps to this Chia Pudding Recipe

 When I say this chia pudding recipe will take you under 15 sec to make, I wasn’t joking.

 Here is how you make it:

 1. Mix chia seeds and milk together (approx. 5 sec)